w3f/Grants-Program/applications/PolkaSignIn.md

 1. A user sends a request to a service provider.
 2. The service provider sends a callback address, the sign-in challenge, and required permissions to the user.
 3. The user connects to the injected signer.
-4. injected signed to sign the challenge, and send the signature together with the public address, an access token specifying the scopes like valid time, back to the callback address.
+4. injected signed to sign the challenge, and send the signature together with the public address, an access token specifying the scopes like expire time, back to the callback address.
 With OAuth Implementation, the access token is compliant with the OAuth standard.
 5. The service provider validates the signature, if successful, the user signed in,
 6. If there is no related user information in the database, the service provider will lookup for the user information from Identity Registrar, if related TEXT records are found for this address, the information will be imported into the service provider’s database.